jasonyang1686/TwitterStreaming/README.md

 ## Workflow

-This project is consisting of two main parts: on the Python side the program is receiving stream data from Twitter API and publishing it via Kafka, on the  Java side the program is Spark streaming the messages from Kafka, processing them based on the requirements and storing them into mongoDB.
+This project is consisting of two main parts: on the Python side the program is receiving stream data from Twitter API and publishing it via Kafka; on the  Java side the program is Spark streaming the messages from Kafka, processing them based on the requirements and storing them into mongoDB.

 ##### Python